brrock/mcp-bridge/README.md

 6. [Roadmap](#roadmap)

 ## Overview
 MCP Bridge is a robust proxy solution designed to transform STDIO-based MCP (Model Context Protocol) servers into web-accessible services.
-It leverages Server-Sent Events (SSE) or streamable HTTP transport, making it ideal for modern deployment scenarios where traditional STDIO communication is not feasible.
+It leverages Server-Sent Events (SSE) or streamable HTTP transport, making it ideal for modern deployment scenarios where traditional STDIO communication is not feasible - e.g vercel.

 ## Addressing Deployment Challenges